sabeydeedaya/docs/pages/dashboard/app-level-access.md

 - Use these settings to control the default behavior of your deep links on Android
 - Play Store is for published apps, if your app cannot be located or is a local/dev build, please use the Custom URL option
+- Enabling App Links
+    - Starting with Android 6.0 (API level 23) and higher allow an app to designate itself as the default handler of a given type of link.
+App Links will open URLs directly into an app, rather than the usual Link -> Browser -> App handoff cycle.
+This requires some set up, but we do this for you.
+We need your sha256_cert_fingerprints.
     - Generate a SHA256 Cert Fingerprint
         - Navigate to your `keystore file` (used to build the debug and production version of your APK file before it gets deployed)
         - Run `keytool -list -v -keystore my-release-key.keystore` to generate a fingerprint
         - Example fingerprint `AA:C9:D9:A5:E9:76:3E:51:1B:FB:35:00:06:9B:56:AC:FB:A6:28:CE:F3:D6:65:38:18:E3:9C:63:94:FB:D2:C1` to add to your [Branch Dashboard](https://dashboard.branch.io/link-settings)

 #### Fire Redirects

 ![image](/_assets/img/pages/dashboard/access-levels/fire-redirects.png)

+- Use these settings to control the default behavior of your deep links on Fire

 #### Default URL